Luminous Late-time Radio Emission from Supernovae Interacting with Circumbinary Material: Radio emission from CSM produced by binary interaction

 \subsection{Binary evolution models}

 In this section, we describe the details of our stellar evolution models for producing CSM from binary interaction.
 We model the binary evolution of stripped stars at $Z = 0.02$ with a $M_{\rm c} = 1.4\, M_{\odot}$ companion in MESA \citep[version r15140,][]{mesa2011,mesa2013,mesa2015,mesa2018,mesa2019}.
-The companion is represented by a point mass in the simulation and throughout the evolution, we assume a circular orbit and fully non-conservative mass transfer (e.g. $f_{\rm mt}=0,\ \beta_{\rm mt}=1$ as in \citealt{mesa2015}).
+The $M_c =1.4\, M_{\odot}$ companion is represented by a point mass in the simulation.
+Throughout the evolution, we assume a circular orbit and fully non-conservative mass transfer (e.g. $f_{\rm mt}=0,\ \beta_{\rm mt}=1$ as in \citealt{mesa2015}) where mass and angular momentum are removed from the system in the vicinity of the accretor as a fast wind.
 We follow the stellar evolution of the stripped star from core helium (He) burning up to at least oxygen (O) burning, and where possible until silicon burning.
 Our methods to create and evolve the stripped stars follow those of \cite{wu2022}.\footnote{Inlists used available on Zenodo under an open-source Creative Commons Attribution license: \dataset[doi:10.5281/zenodo.7106182]{https://doi.org/10.5281/zenodo.7106182}} As in that work, we use a modified version of the implicit mass transfer scheme of \citet{kolb1990} for Roche lobe overflow that is revised to account for both radiation and gas pressure \citep[e.g.,][]{marchant2021}.

 The initial stripped-star masses $M_{i}$ and orbital periods $P_{\mathrm{orb},i}$ of our models, along with their labels, ejecta masses, and CSM masses, are listed in Table \ref{tab:hestarmodels}.
 For a given metallicity and mass ratio, the initial mass of the stripped star largely determines its radius evolution.
-Higher-mass stripped stars expand monotonically and achieve smaller stellar radii of only $R_*\lesssim$ (a few) $R_\odot$, while lower-mass stripped stars of $M_i \lesssim 3\, M_{\odot}$ exhibit non-monotonic radius evolution and expand to much larger radii of $R_*\approx 10$--$100~R_\odot$ \citep{laplace2020,wu2022}.
+Higher-mass stripped stars expand monotonically and achieve smaller stellar radii of only $R_*\lesssim$ a few $R_\odot$, while lower-mass stripped stars of $M_i \lesssim 3\, M_{\odot}$ exhibit non-monotonic radius evolution and expand to much larger radii of $R_*\approx 10$--$100~R_\odot$ \citep{laplace2020,wu2022}.